-FORBES LAW LLC, in conjunction with HYATT/MetLife Legal Plans, are proud to provide covered services to individuals and their families employed at various NorthEast Ohio companies.
+FORBES LAW LLC, in conjunction with HYATT/MetLife Legal Plans and U S Legal Service, are proud to provide covered services to individuals and their families employed at various NorthEast Ohio companies.

 What is a Revocable Trust?